bricelam/SQLiteInUnity/README.md

 # SQLiteInUnity
-An sample showing how to use SQLite in Unity
+A sample showing how to use SQLite in Unity